General Resources

 - If dissatisfied with the resolution, students may appeal the decision with the help of grievance liaison for further review within 21 business days.

-- Appeals are reviewed by a neutral designated appeals panel to determine the best course of action for any additional resolution.
+- Appeals are reviewed by a designated appeals panel consisting of the CBE Associate Dean of Students and a neutral staff person to determine the best course of action for any additional resolution.

 Case Closure